PowerShell/vscode-powershell/docs/troubleshooting.md

 (semantic highlighting) and [Editor Syntax].
 Syntax highlighting for VS Code, Atom, SublimeText and even GitHub is provided by the [Editor Syntax] repository on GitHub.

-With the introduction of [Semantic Highlighting] in [v2021.2.2], the chosen colors may be different because this is applied at a layer above [Editor Syntax].
-To disable semantic highlighting and so restore the colors as they were and rely solely on [Editor Syntax],
+We introducted [Semantic Highlighting] in [v2021.2.2], a feature that applies tokenized colors at a layer above [Editor Syntax].
+However, after [community feedback][#3221] and multiple bug reports (including colors changing unexpectedly and [randomly][#3295]), we have decided to disable it by default.

-set:
+To enable semantic highlighting and use this "experimental" feature, set:

 ```json
 "[powershell]": {